csem/test_automation_Lab_Lille/README.md

 The latest versions of the documentation can be accessed on our [ReadTheDocs](https://crappy.readthedocs.io/) page.
 It contains descriptions of Crappy's features, tutorials, and other useful information.

-Bug reports
+Also, here are a few things that are not in the readthedoc :
+- If you want to add a class in a folder, dont forget to add it in the __init__.py
+- Same thing if you add a new folder.
+- Look at jlink class if you want simple exemple to add a class
+- Loot at delta class if you want more complex exemple Bug reports
 -----------